-Since I have arrived I have experienced many fluctuations in my mood.
+Since I’ve arrived, I have experienced many fluctuations in my mood.
 I have already had to remind myself quite a few times why I am here, and why I think it is important for me to complete something like this successfully.
 But, I want so badly to be able to go to the market without having to ask someone to come with me, and I want to be able to be independent here.
-It is especially ironic because I came here thinking that it would teach me to be more independent, but right now it is like I have training wheels that I must slowly remove, and while I do so I use the resources of my neighbours and colleagues as they come with me to introduce me to this new way of life.
+It is especially ironic because I came here thinking that it would teach me to be more independent, but right now it is like I have training wheels on that I must slowly remove, and while I do so I use the resources of my neighbours and colleagues as they come with me to introduce me to this new way of life.

 Bassa Church Service

-A few days after the first Camerounian marriage that I attended (which I will tell you all about later on), I went to the Bassa church service with the neighbours.
+A few days after the first Cameroonian marriage that I attended (which I will tell you all about later on), I went to the Bassa church service with the neighbours.
 I might’ve mentioned this before, but Bassa is the local language here in Edéa.
-The people here mainly speak Bassa, but learning French in school.
-Once I am more fluent in French I hope to also learn how to say some simple sentences in Bassa to get a feel for their mother tongue.
+The people here mainly speak Bassa, but learned French in school.
+Once I am more fluent in French, I hope to also learn how to say some simple sentences in Bassa to get a feel for their mother tongue.
 Anyway, in the morning I took the motorcycle with Tatiana to the church.
 The service starts later in the morning (at 10am) than the French service (which starts at 8am).
 I prefer the French service because it starts before the day begins to get really hot.
 Also, the Bassa service is incredibly long.
 I stayed until 1pm before Tatiana and I left for the market, and it was still going to go on for another hour at least.
 It was okay that the service was in Bassa because there wasn’t really much of a traditional service.
-At times I forgot that I was even at a church service because to me it seemed like a kids’ talent show.
+At times, I forgot that I was even at a church service because it seemed like a kids’ talent show.
 There were many different performances where the kids did skits, modeled clothes, and sang songs.
 It seemed like each of them had a role to play and had also prepared quite a bit before hand.

 My First Power Outage